-- a.
-Identification of Roles and Responsibilities (reference USG Incident Response Plan template available within the USG Cybersecurity SharePoint site).
-Plans shall identify the roles responsible for responding to a breach of personal information. - 1.
-Reference Section 5.3.2 Cybersecurity Incident Reporting Requirements. - 2.
-Cyber Liability Insurance Decision Trigger - i.
-1st Criteria: EXPOSURE any protected personal identifiable information exposed (unencrypted) to unauthorized access. - ii.
-2nd Criteria: SCOPE breach of systems, products, or services needing forensic support, size of attack, potential civil/criminal prosecution. - b.
-Protocol for Internal Reporting.
-Procedures shall outline the method, manner, and progression of internal reporting to ensure that executive management is informed about breaches involving personal information. - c.
-Decision Making Criteria and Protocol for Notifying Individuals.
+- 1) Identification of Roles and Responsibilities (reference USG Incident Response Plan template available within the USG Cybersecurity SharePoint site).
+Plans shall identify the roles responsible for responding to a breach of personal information. - a) Reference Section 5.3.2 Cybersecurity Incident Reporting Requirements. - b) Cyber Liability Insurance Decision Trigger - i) 1st Criteria: EXPOSURE any protected personal identifiable information exposed (unencrypted) to unauthorized access. - ii) 2nd Criteria: SCOPE breach of systems, products, or services needing forensic support, size of attack, potential civil/criminal prosecution. - Protocol for Internal Reporting.
+Procedures shall outline the method, manner and progression of internal reporting to ensure that executive management is informed about breaches involving personal information. - 3) Decision Making Criteria and Protocol for Notifying Individuals.
 Procedures shall include documentation of the methods and manner for determining when and how a notification is to be made.
 The procedures shall be consistent and comply with USG policies and applicable state and federal laws.
-At a minimum, these procedures will address the following elements: - Whether the notification is required by law; - Whether the notification is required by USG or state or federal policy; - Timeliness of notification; - Source of notice; - Content of notice; - Approval of notice prior to release;
+At a minimum, these procedures will address the following elements: - a) Whether the notification is required by law. - b) Whether the notification is required by USG or state or federal policy. - c) Timeliness of notification. - d) Source of notice. - e) Content of notice. - f) Approval of notice prior to release. - g) Method(s) of notification. - h) Preparation for follow-on inquiries. - i) Other actions that can be taken to mitigate harm to individuals.

-2 https://gov.georgia.gov/document/2021-signed-legislation/hb-156/download
+7 https://gov.georgia.gov/document/2021-signed-legislation/hb-156/download j) Other situations when notification should be considered.